sohamvsonar/sohamvsonar.github.io/content/featured/DocQuery/index.md

 ---
-date: '3'
+date: '2'
 title: 'DocQuery'
-cover: './SS.jpg'
+cover: './img1.jpg'
 external: 'https://github.com/sohamvsonar/DocQuery'
 cta: 'https://github.com/sohamvsonar/DocQuery'
 tech:

-  - Python
+  - --- Python
+  - Langchain
+  - Google Palm
-  - MySQL
+  - API
-  - GUI
+  - streamlit
-  - Tkinter
+  - GenAI
 ---

-Built a GUI based application with a graphical interface for a restaurant handling multiple operations.
-Data is stored and connected to the backend using SQL.
-The system has a login window for admins and the staff.
+This project leverages LangChain to develop an application that enables users to interact with PDFs.
+Users can upload a PDF file and ask questions about its content.
+The application utilizes LangChain to search the PDF for pertinent information and generate responses.